heptarch/heptarch.github.io/hacker/intro.md

 It would spoil the joke to explain how it works.
 But the point here is that play and technical excellence are condensed into a move that, like a joke, amuses and surprises us.
 In contrast, thoughts which are serious, specialized, deep and difficult, which take hundreds of pages to explain or a PhD to understand, are not usually hacks.
 Andrew Wiles’ proof of Fermat’s Last Theorem, for instance, involves creative insight and technical cleverness on a level unimaginable for most of us.
 It is precisely this unimaginability that makes it hard to share at the pub or during a departmental coffee break.
-And like jokes, hacks are *memes*, designed to be socially distributed and mutually enjoyed.
+And like jokes, hacks are <i>memes</i>, designed to be socially distributed and mutually enjoyed.
 What’s the point if you can’t talk about it?
 </div>
 <div style="margin: 0px 0px">